This article focuses on how to write a resume with no work experience.

 #7.
 Avoid grammatical errors

-Yes, you actually do have work experience – the experience you got for being an intern for a company also counts as work experience.
+Yes, you actually do have work experience- the experience you got working as an intern for a company also counts as work experience.

 If you haven’t had an internship, please consider applying now.